C. William Hanson

 C. William Hanson, III is an American internist, anesthesiologist and intensivist as well as an academic, author and researcher.
 He is a Professor of Anesthesiology and Critical Care, Surgery and Internal Medicine at the Hospital of University of Pennsylvania and Professor of Computer and Information Science in the School of Engineering and Applied Science at the University of Pennsylvania.
-He is also the Chief Medical Information Officer of the University of Pennsylvania Health System.
+He was the inaugural the Chief Medical Information Officer of the University of Pennsylvania Health System between 2010 and 2024.

 Hanson has experience in medical informatics and specializes clinically in cardiac anesthesia including heart and lung transplantation as well as intensive care medicine.
 His research regarding the use of electronic nose technology for the detection of diseases such as pneumonia and sinusitis by breath analysis has been featured in publications including Scientific American, Science and Wired Magazine.
 He holds 8 patents.

 Hanson is a past president of the Society of Critical Care Anesthesiologists.
 He is a fellow of Society of Critical Care Medicine as well as of Philadelphia’s College of Medicine.